Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Debiased parametric bootstrap via indirect inference

-\begin{remark} The technical conditions \textbf{(A1s)-(A7s)} guarantee using $D$ and $D_{\mathrm{smooth}}$ results in the same asymptotic properties. \textbf{(A1s)} is for the consistency of $s^r(\theta^*)$. \textbf{(A6s, A7s)} are for the asymptotic distribution of $s^r(\theta^*)$.
+The technical conditions \textbf{(A1s),(A5s)-(A7s)} guarantee using $D$ and $D_{\mathrm{smooth}}$ result in the same asymptotic properties. \textbf{(A1s)} is for the consistency of $s^r(\theta^*)$. \textbf{(A6s, A7s)} are for the asymptotic distribution of $s^r(\theta^*)$.
 As $s$ is non-differentiable with respect to $\theta$, \textbf{(A5s)} is a finite-difference property of $s$ used to establish the asymptotic equivariance.
-As an example, when $D$ is generated by a multinomial distribution, we can use the multivariate normal distribution with the same mean and covariance matrix as $D$ to generate $D_{\mathrm{smooth}}$. \end{remark}

-\begin{remark} These additional assumptions align with the intuition that $s^r(\theta^*)$ should follow the same limiting distribution as $s$: \textbf{(A1, A1s, A2, A3)} are for matching mean, \textbf{(A6, A6s, A7, A7s)} are for matching variance, and \textbf{(A5, A5s)} are for matching the first-order property with respect to $\theta$. \end{remark}
+These additional assumptions align with the intuition that when using the surrogate model, $s^r(\theta^*)$ should follow the same limiting distribution as $s$: \textbf{(A1, A1s, A2, A3)} are for matching mean, \textbf{(A6, A6s, A7, A7s)} are for matching variance, and \textbf{(A5, A5s)} are for matching the first-order property with respect to $\theta$.
+Note that we are not assuming that the true parameters of the underlying model are known; rather, the surrogate model should be designed so that at each parameter value, the mean, variance, and first-order behavior of the surrogate model match those of the true model.
+As an example, when $D$ is generated by a multinomial distribution, we can use the multivariate normal distribution with the same mean and covariance matrix as $D$ to generate $D_{\mathrm{smooth}}$.